hr-regifters/thesis/_CONTRIBUTING.md

 ## General Workflow

 1. Fork the repo
-1. Cut a namespaced feature branch from master
+1. Cut a namespaced feature branch from development
   - bug/...
   - feat/...
   - test/...